AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/marketo-plugin-releases-for-microsoft-dynamics.md

 >[!NOTE]
 >
->These versions work for both on-premise and online versions of Dynamics.
+>These versions work for both on-premise and online versions of [!DNL Dynamics].

 <table>
  <tbody>